CompuTec/computec-docs/docs/wms/faq/faqs.md

 Restart the server or try to install the CompuTec WMS objects again.

-## PF Database Version not supported
+## ProcessForce Database Version not supported

 ### <i>**Update Database or Reinstall API.Setup**</i>